rolandmueller/bigdata/fastapi.md

 ### 3.1 Modify main.py to use POST

 In web development, GET and POST are two commonly used HTTP methods for client-server communication.
 A GET request is used to retrieve data from a server and typically includes parameters in the URL.
 The GET method is limited by URL length restrictions and cannot include a request body, which makes it unsuitable for sending large or complex data.
-Additionally, because data is exposed in the URL, GET is not secure for transmitting sensitive information.
-A POST request is used to send data to the server (usually in the request body), often for creating or processing resources.
+Also a POST request is used to send data to the server.
+It can contain complex data like JSON or images.

 ```python
 from fastapi import FastAPI